Theatre of Living Arts

-The Theatre of Living Arts (known commonly as the TLA) is a concert venue that is located on South Street in Philadelphia, Pennsylvania.
+The Theatre of Living Arts (known commonly as the TLA) is a concert venue located on South Street in Philadelphia, Pennsylvania.
 The venue, which opened in 1988, dates back to the early 1900s as a nickelodeon.
+In the 1960s, it was a regional theater led by Andre Gregory named Theatre of the Living Arts.

-Over the years, the venue has seen many incarnations ranging from concert hall to movie theatre to theatre.
+Over the years, the venue has seen many incarnations ranging from concert hall to movie theater to theater.
 Known for its acoustics, it was voted as one of the best concert venues in America by Complex.